8 Ways to Improve Customer Centric Selling in 2025

 3. Offer lower prices so customers always feel like they are getting a deal.

-4. Create a frictionless buying experience by way of unbiased reviews, one-click orders, fast delivery and honest refund policies.
+4. Create a frictionless buying experience with one-click orders, fast delivery and honest refund policies.

 Starbucks

 Everything Starbucks does can be traced to customer centricity.
 Even how its stores are designed.
-The in-house design team adjusts each one so it appears to naturally fit-in with its location’s surroundings.
-The end result?
+The in-house design team adjusts each store so they appears to naturally fit-in with the location’s surroundings.
+The result?
 Each Starbucks store has its own sense of character and identity.

 Source: Starbucks / Joshua Trujillo

 There’s no such thing as just another Starbucks, because each store is unique to its location.
-A store in New York City’s Times Square might have a theatrical feel, while stores nearer to beaches may feature colours inspired by lapping ocean waves.
-And a store in the South could have a blues feel to it.
+A store in New York City’s Times Square might have a theatrical feel, while stores near the beaches may feature colors inspired by lapping ocean waves.

 Why is Customer Centricity Important for Any Business?

 According to Salesforce’s State of the Connected Customer Report, 95% of customers stated that they’re more likely to be loyal to a company that they feel they can trust.
-To gain that trust, you need to focus on what you can do for your customers, not what you can sell to them.
+You need to focus on what you can do for your customers to gain that trust, , not what you can sell to them.

 Alongside the Salesforce survey, a Deloitte & Touche study revealed that brands that use a customer centric strategy end up being 60% more profitable than their competitors.